On the Statistical Viewpoint Concerning the 2nd Law of Thermodynamics a Reminder on the Ehrenfests' Urn Model: General Consequences

 \subsection{Consequences 1 and 2}

 The quantitative form of Consequences~1 and 2 are given by the solution to the following exercises: Let the state at time $t_i$ be $z=z(t_i)$.
-Calculate the conditioned probabilities for $z(t_i)$ i)~a local maximum, ii)~a local minimum, iii)~ \begin{itemize} \item[(i)] $z(t_i)$ being a local maximum, \\[-0.3ex] \item[(ii)] $z(t_i)$ being a local minimum, \\[-0.3ex] \item[(iii)] $z(t_i)$ lying on a segment of positive slope, \\[-0.3ex] \item[(iii)] $z(t_i)$ lying on a segment of negative slope. \end{itemize} Let the corresponding probabilities be $W_{\max}(z)$, $W_{\min}(z)$, $W_{\up}(z)$, and $W_{\down}(z)$ respectively.
+Calculate the conditioned probabilities for \begin{itemize} \itemsep=3.5pt \item[(i)] $z(t_i)$ being a local maximum, \item[(ii)] $z(t_i)$ being a local minimum, \item[(iii)] $z(t_i)$ lying on a segment of positive slope, \item[(iv)] $z(t_i)$ lying on a segment of negative slope. \end{itemize} Let the corresponding probabilities be $W_{\max}(z)$, $W_{\min}(z)$, $W_{\up}(z)$, and $W_{\down}(z)$, respectively.
 These are each given by the product of one past and one future conditioned probability.
-This being a result of the Markoffian character of the dynamics, i.e. that for given $(z,t_i)$ the dynamical evolution $(z;t_i)\rightarrow (z\pm 1;t_{i+1})$ is independent of $z(t_{i-1})$.
+This being a result of the Markovian character of the dynamics, i.e. that for given $(z,t_i)$ the dynamical evolution $(z;t_i)\rightarrow (z\pm 1;t_{i+1})$ is independent of $z(t_{i-1})$.
 Using (\ref{20a}-\ref{20b}) we obtain:

 For $z/N>\frac{1}{2}$ ($z/N<\frac{1}{2}$) the probability $W_{\max}$ ($W_{\min}$) dominates the other ones.
 Expressed in terms of $\sigma$ the ratios of probabilities are given by the simple expressions: